 - Mothers believe they are the more capable parent (over fathers)

-- The belief that a parent’s happiness is derived primarly from their children
+- The belief that a parent’s happiness is derived primarily from their children

 - The idea that the mother should always provide the best activities for the child’s development